Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 		*Item
 			*Use item on belt
 		*Duck
-			*Changes characters hit-rates to be one lower for the turn *Hit-rates
+			*Changes characters cylinders to be one lower for the turn *Cylinders
-		*Hit-rate or a hit-rate pattern is a sequence of numbers *Hit-rate decides the quality of an attack
+		*Cylinder or a cylinder pattern is a sequence of numbers *Each number in a Cylinder is called a Chamber *Chamber decides the quality of an attack
-			*Hit-rate quality is between 0-3
+				*Chamber quality is between 0-3
 					*0 is Miss
 					*1 is Graze
 					*2 is Hit
 					*3 is Critical Hit
-		*Each character, class and weapon has a hit-rate pattern *These individual hit-rate patterns are called Prototypes *Each hit-rate pattern Prototype index can have a value between -3-3 *All of the hit-rate pattern Prototypes get added up to form the final hit-rate pattern *Each index for all Prototypes is added for the final hit-rate pattern index *Hit-rate patterns are always divisible by 4
+		*Each character, class and weapon has a cylinder pattern *These individual cylinder patterns are called Magazines *Each cylinder pattern Chamber index can have a value between -3-3 *All of the cylinder pattern Magazines get added up to form the final cylinder pattern *Each index for all Magazines is added for the final cylinder pattern index *Cylinder patterns are always divisible by 4
-			*If a hit-rate pattern of a Prototype is shorter than another Prototypes, it gets repeated till it matches the longest hit-rate pattern
+			*If a cylinder pattern of a Chamber is shorter than another Magazines, it gets repeated till it matches the longest cylinder pattern
-		*At the start of combat, characters get placed randomly on their hit-rate pattern *For each turn, they advance one in their hit-rate pattern *When the hit-rate pattern ends, it jumps back to the beginning of the hit-rate pattern *Hit-rates can have special hit-rate indexes, eg. Reload *Positions
+		*At the start of combat, characters get placed randomly on their cylinder pattern *For each turn, they advance one in their cylinder pattern *When the Cylinder ends, it jumps back to the beginning of the cylinder pattern *Cylinders can have special cylinder indexes, eg. Reload *Positions
 		*Characters have a position in fights
 		*DD style positioning, with a 3x3 grid (3 height, 3 width)